Leafwing-Studios/Emergence/design/src/glossary.md

 ### Game feel

-How satisfying and natural a game feels to play.
+How satisfying, intuitive and natural a game feels to play.
+Games with great game feel start to feel like extensions of the player's body as they master the game.

 ### Genre